Increased levels of stress and anxiety can affect adults, but children are not immune to these feelings either.

-With schools closed and restrictions placed on movement outdoors, children are feeling the effects too.
-As well as looking after their physical health, ensuring they eat a healthy diet, packed with vitamins, we can also use strategies to boost their mental health.
+As well as looking after their physical health, ensuring they eat a healthy diet packed with vitamins, we can also use strategies to support their mental health.
 These methods of relaxation for children take the principles used for adults and make them more accessible for a younger age group.

 Why relaxation is essential for children